Moltard/N64MappingTool/README.md

 You can find all the informations on the Gamebanana post of the map as well as on the guide:

 - https://gamebanana.com/tools/6797
+- You will also find useful files used in the guide that you can download